sentrysoftware/metricshub/metricshub-doc/src/site/markdown/develop/computes/append.md

 # `append` (Append)

-The `RightConcat` compute allow to concatenate a value at the end of all the lines in a selected column.
+The `Append` compute allow to concatenate a value at the end of all the lines in a selected column.
 The `value` can be a number, or a reference to another column of the same table, using the '$' character followed by the column number.
 Since the data is converted from a CSV to a Table, you can add columns by adding ';' characters using the append.